VladimirVasilijevic/Kids-5-Minute-Activity-App/README.md

 - **No Special Equipment**: Activities require no special materials
 - **Privacy-First**: No personal data collected
 - **Cross-Platform**: Web (PWA) and Android support
+- **Mobile-First Design**: Optimized for Android portrait mode with responsive layouts
+- **Smooth Navigation**: Automatic scroll-to-top on all navigation actions

-## UX Redesign
+## UX Redesign & Mobile Optimization
-- The app was fully redesigned.
+- The app was fully redesigned with mobile-first approach
-- Now uses Tailwind CSS, Unsplash images for activities, and a new color palette.
+- Now uses Tailwind CSS, Unsplash images for activities, and a new color palette
-- Navigation, layout, and all main pages were rebuilt for consistency and accessibility.
+- Navigation, layout, and all main pages were rebuilt for consistency and accessibility
-- Angular Material was removed in favor of Tailwind.
+- Angular Material was removed in favor of Tailwind CSS
-- All navigation/back buttons are visually and functionally consistent.
+- All navigation/back buttons are visually and functionally consistent
-- i18n, accessibility, and responsiveness improved throughout.
+- i18n, accessibility, and responsiveness improved throughout
+- **Mobile Optimizations**:
+  - Responsive grid layouts that adapt to screen size
+  - Touch-friendly buttons and navigation elements
+  - Optimized typography and spacing for mobile screens
+  - PayPal section text overflow fixed for mobile
+  - Smooth scroll-to-top functionality on all navigation
+  - Category filtering with query parameters support

 ## Updating Activity Images
 - Activity images are now set via Unsplash URLs in `src/assets/activities.json`.